LassoSoft/LassoGuide/lasso_guide_source/server/instance-administration.rst

 The Lasso Quick Code console has two configurable options:

 <?lasso
-   When this option is checked, Lasso Quick Code defaults to LassoScript coding.
+   When this option is checked, the code in Lasso Quick Code is treated as wrapped in "<?lasso ... ?>".

 Auto-collect
-   When this options is checked, Lasso Quick Code will automatically display the results of the code in the Result box.
-When not checked, nothing will be output.
+   When this options is checked, Lasso Quick Code will display the results of auto-collecting the code in the "Result" box. output.

 Main Menu
 ---------

-Lasso 9 Server provides a new streamlined administration interface, referred to here as the Lasso Server Admin.
 The Lasso Server Admin is primarily navigated by using the pop up menu on the upper left portion of the page.
+This is the "Main Menu" which contains the following areas and options:

 .. figure:: images/server_admin_main_menu.png
    :align: center